KyranRana/word-counter-java/README.md

 This is a simple command line program written using Gradle and Java 11 which counts words.

-This program utilises a package called Picoli (https://picocli.info/) which is a mini command line framework.
-The reason I used this framework is because it allows the use of parameters and named options totally through annotations.
-It also provides other benefits such as exception handling and a generated usage guide based on the parameters and named options you create, and the descriptions you give them.

-I felt this was convenient considering it enables this program to become more flexible going forward regarding the arguments it accepts.

 This program can be run with the steps below:

 1. Go into the directory of this project using command line.